RP

 Match package size to the recipe

-Cod fillets (6 oz each), cherry tomatoes, and capers may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Cod fillets (6 oz each), cherry tomatoes, and capers may come in larger containers than needed; confirm amounts before buying backups.

 Cost control